Udupi, Karnataka

 Fuel

 The requirement of coal for these units is met through import.
-UPCL has tied up with coal companies in Indonesia and also procures through International Competitive Bidding (ICB) and spot purchases.
-Furnace oil is procured from the Indian Oil Companies depot in the region.
+Udupi power plant procures coal through International Competitive Bidding (ICB) and spot purchases.

 Water